 On your physiotherapy elective in Takoradi, you’ll see how a sense of community can help patients on their way to rehabilitation.
 The department’s gym fosters positivity and this motivates both patients and staff.
 You’ll spend most, if not all of your time with outpatients, as the majority of patients have to self-refer.
 A big part of the rehabilitation process here is counselling patients so they can continue with their treatment plans at home.
 Straight away, you’ll see that the department is under-resourced.
 The funds aren’t there to replace broken equipment, so staff have to improvise, doing what they can with what they have.
 Read stories from those who’ve already travelled with us to Takoradi.

-What are the benefits of a physiotherapy placement?
+What are the benefits of a Work the World physiotherapy placement?

 - Expanding your clinical knowledge and skill set